IgniteUI/help-topics/topics/02_Controls/igPopOver/03_igPopover_Handling_Events.md

 The following topics are prerequisites to understanding this topic:

-- [Using Events in Ignite UI](Using-Events-in-NetAdvantage-for-jQuery.html): This topic demonstrates how to handle events raised by Ignite UI® controls.
+- [Using Events in %%ProductName%%](Using-Events-in-NetAdvantage-for-jQuery.html): This topic demonstrates how to handle events raised by %%ProductName%%® controls.
 Also included is an explanation of the differences between binding events on initialization and after initialization.

 - [igPopover Overview](igPopover-Overview.html): This topic provides conceptual information about the igPopover control including its main features and functionality.